LuemmelSec/LuemmelSec.github.io/_posts/2021-11-26-Go-away-VMK-you-are-drunk.md

 So that's it.
 We successfully stole the VMK from a device we had physical access to.
-I disagree with the Dolosgroup people to a certain extend, that these attacks can be carried out in a short amount off time - they say less than 30 minutes.
+I disagree with the Dolosgroup people to a certain extent that these attacks can be carried out in a short amount of time - they say less than 30 minutes.
 The problem I see is, you probably won't run into a situation where you exactly know the device.
-The usecase might be during a red team engagement to get hold of a device, tore it appart, do all the attack stuff to backdoor it, and put it back into place.
+The use case might be during a red team engagement to get hold of a device, tore it apart, do all the attack stuff to backdoor it, and put it back into place.
 But the info gathering phase will take you way more than 30 minutes.
-If you have all the info beforehand and know exactly what to open, where to hook etc., then it might be possible to carry out everything in under 30 minutes though.
+If you have all the info beforehand and know exactly what to open, where to hook etc., then it might be possible to carry out everything in less than 30 minutes though.

+Special thanks to [Jon Aubrey](https://twitter.com/SecurityJon) & [Tim](https://twitter.com/time_reyes) from Saleae, for answering all my stupid questions, guiding me the right way and just being supportive.

 I hope you enjoyed the read.
 Yours faithfully - LuemmelSec.